chrisbolger69/FinalProject/Terms of Service.md

 # Terms of Service (TOS)

-This file contins the terms of service, licenses, copyright, permission or any thing else legal
+This file contains the terms of service, licenses, copyright, permission or any thing else legal.

 ## YouTube
 YouTube is a subsidiary of Google